-- In the MST3K episode Attack of the The Eye Creatures, Servo asks everyone on the ship about how to make out.
+- In the Mystery Science Theater 3000 episode Attack of the Eye Creatures, Servo asks everyone on the ship about how to make out.
 Joel tells Servo, "You know something, Mister, you ask too many questions," kisses Servo and then declares "Y'know, I've always wanted to do that!"
 His excessive mugging to the camera indicates that he was using the phrase ironically.

 - In the "Three Days of Snow" episode of How I Met Your Mother, as Barney and Ted are closing up the bar, Barney says "You don't have to go home, but you can't stay here!" (quoting the song "Closing Time"), then turns to Ted and explains, "I've always wanted to say that.
 In a bar, I mean."

 - Top Gear: "Back to the studio."
 Played with when Clarkson anticipates the line, May says it before he can, and Clarkson in turn cuts off Hammond as he is about to say it.

 - Moonlighting did this when Dave Addison held a Summation Gathering.
 "I suppose you're wondering why I gathered you all here.
 I always wanted to say that."

 Orion: This disc will self destruct in 5 seconds...always wanted to say that.

 - Mama's Family: In one episode, Mama manages to apprehend an infamous burglar by knocking him out with a cardboard sign.
 Right after she does so:

 Mama: Alright, scum, spread 'em!

 Iola: Thelma, he can't hear you.
 He's out cold.